project8/honeybee/README.md

     };
 ```

 For performance reasons, sensors are internally handled with an integer `sensor_number`.
 Also each sensor name node has a descriptive label.
-The `sensor` class composed of these:
+The `sensor` class is composed of these:
 ```
     class sensor {
         int f_number;